A list of well-being posts from the Econation Blog.

 The reason activities with low external physical energy requirements result in […]

 LAW stands for Light Air Water.
 These three things are essential for life.
-They are probably the most essential of all ‘nutrients’ but most people don’t factor them into their plans.
+They are probably the most crucial ‘nutrients’ and yet too many people take them for granted and don’t factor them into their health plans.

-You need adequate exposure to daylight to help ensure optimum health.
-Spending time in the sunshine lifts peoples’ spirits and the opposite tends to depress people.
+People need adequate exposure to daylight to provide optimum health.
+Spending time in the sunshine lifts peoples’ moods and the opposite tends to depress people.
 SAD (seasonal affect disorder) is […]

 There is nothing more humble than an onion.
 They are cheap, plentiful and easy to grow yourself.